Call Us

 Post-traumatic stress disorder (PTSD) can be incredibly debilitating.
 It can have a huge effect on your emotions and interfere with your ability to complete normal everyday tasks.

-Some people with the disorder turn to alcohol to numb or avoid a past that is continuing to disrupt their lives.
+Some people with PTSD turn to alcohol to numb or avoid a past that's continuing to disrupt their lives.
 However, using alcohol to dampen feelings and experiences can leave someone vulnerable to being involved in dangerous situations, where their health and wellbeing is put at risk.

-If you or someone that you care about has PTSD and an alcohol dependency, it is important to know that getting support for both the disorder and the alcohol abuse is recommended.
-By addressing both, the root cause of the alcohol dependency as well as the alcoholism itself can be treated.
+If you or someone you care about has PTSD and an alcohol dependency, it's important to know that getting support for both the PTSD and the alcohol abuse is recommended.
+By addressing both the root cause of the alcohol dependency as well as the alcoholism itself, we can help you take steps towards recovery and wellbeing.

 The effects of alcohol on PTSD symptoms

-Alcohol may relieve symptoms of PTSD for a short time as the brain releases the ‘happy chemical’ dopamine, but it can then leave them feeling even more isolated, numb, angry, irritable and depressed.
+Alcohol may relieve symptoms of PTSD for a short time as the brain releases the ‘happy chemical’, dopamine.
+However, it can then leave them feeling even more isolated, numb, angry, irritable and depressed.

 Alcohol use can lead to dependency